ckprod/js-csvparser/README.md

 - Easy to use
 - Great auto detection for line ending and delimiter
+- Can handle header rows with simple auto detection
 - Configurable delimiter, line ending and comment character
 - Can handle empty lines, even at the beginning
 - Ignores lines starting with comment character